mdbenito/web-mdbenito/README.md

 ## To do

-* Fix vertical labels on browsers not supporting CSS rotations.
 * Reduce the size of biggest SVGs.
 * Automate font generation with fontello API.
 Careful with overwriting local changes (see above).